 In the ClassroomThis collection offers rich opportunities during the study of World War II.
 Students can trace the tensions and events of the war year by year or by issue.
-See this lesson planthat delves into a few of Seuss's cartoons, but this collection has many more examples so you can go even further.
-Have students create explanations using Thinglink, reviewed here, an image annotation tool that allows you to reference images by URL, add text, links, audio and video.
+Redefine students' learning by having pairs or small groups create their own comic about a current event and explain it using Thinglink, reviewed here, an image annotation tool that allows you to reference images by URL, add text, links, audio and video.

 Grades8 to 12